 Your request has been successfully delivered to our team, we will get back to you as soon as possible.

-Before starting this Family Tour to North Korea with us, we have a pre-tour briefing today at the train station that covers regulations, etiquette, safety, and practicalities for travel in North Korea.
-The briefing lasts approximately one hour followed by a question and answer session.
+Meet our guide at the Beijing Airport then receive the North Korean Visa and flight ticket for your North Korea Tour Packages.
+Then attend a pre-tour briefing that covers regulations, etiquette, safety, and practicalities while travelling in North Korea.
 Please be punctual for the briefing.
-You can come early, meet your fellow travellers and pay any outstanding tour fees.
 A proper briefing is an essential part of travel to North Korea.
-After that, we will provide you with assistance with the boarding the overnight train to Dandong where we transit another train to Pyongyang.
-Your North Korea tour has already begun.
+After that, we will provide you with assistance with the boarding the plane to Pyongyang.
+Your North Korea Travel has already begun.

-Arrive into Pyongyang, the capital of the DPRK and home to many of the most iconic monuments and political sites, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
+Arrive into Pyongyang, you will be met by our Asia Senses Korean tour guides with a warm welcome, then transferred to the city.
 En route to the hotel, our guides will point out the Arch of Triumph, the world’s largest triumphal arch.
-From the top, we will get our first panorama view of Pyongyang city!

-Afterwards, we will head over to the Mansudae Grand Monument, an important site famous for its large, bronze statues of President Kim Il Sung and Chairman Kim Jong Il.
+Head over to the Mansudae Grand Monument, an important site famous for its large, bronze statues of President Kim Il Sung and Chairman Kim Jong Il.
 It is customary to bow and lay flowers here.
 Stroll through the Mansudae Fountain Park, a serene meeting spot for students and an often used backdrop for wedding photos.
+A visit to these 2 places is a must in all North Korea Tour Packages, where you can get the very nice pictures.

 Stroll in relaxed manner through the city to the Foreign Languages Bookshop which provides the best chance in the DPRK to pick up postcards, publications, posters and other trinkets that make perfect souvenirs.
 Then visit the Grand People’s Study House, an extensive library used to further education and the heart of study on the national Juche ideology.
 The viewing deck here provides a great photo opportunity of the Kim Il Sung Square and Taedong River!

-Continue to Kaesong, historic capital of the Koryo Dynasty (918-1392) and today located near the Korean Demilitarised Zone.
+Continue to Kaesong DMZ, historic capital of the Koryo Dynasty (918-1392) and today located near the Korean Demilitarised Zone.
 Your travel to North Korea tour is not complete without a visit to this historic place.
 Take this chance to visit the tomb of the 31st king of the Koryo Dynasty, King Kongmin, a talented statesman and prolific painter, and his Mongolian wife.
 The tomb was recognized as A UNESCO World Heritage Site.
-Continue to Kaesong and spend a night there.

 Waking up in Kaesong is the rare experience few North Korea holidays can give you.
 After breakfast, visit the Old City Walk and South Gate.
 A morning stroll through Kaesong’s historic district lined with homes dating back to the late Ri Dynasty to the city’s historic South Gate.